philipstorer/streamlit-tactic-tool/README.md

 # 📊 Strategic Tactic Generator (Streamlit App)

-A web-based tool that helps pharma marketers select strategic challenges and tactic categories, then generates a list of recommended tactics with AI-generated descriptions, suggested timelines, and budget estimates.
+A web-based tool that helps pharma marketers select strategic challenges and tactic categories, then generates a list of recommended tactics with GPT-generated descriptions, suggested timelines, and budget estimates.

 ## 🚀 How to Use This App